kaperiasamy/DesignPattern/CSharp Algorithms.md

 If you’re curious, I can show you how to decode or validate surrogate pairs in a string.
 Want to go deeper?

+I want to create a ASP.NET Core Web Application along with Web API with the following features:
+It should use Entity Framework Core.
+It should implemented the non-functional requirements.
+Include how to secure the API.
+Also implement rate limiting features.
+Detailed dependency injection options should be there.
+Implement the middlewares for error handling and logging.
+Implement authentication and authorization.
+Also include the features like how to avoid SQL Injection and XSRF attacts.
+Enable encryption using TLS.
+Here is the application detail: The application has a user login page.
+Once the user logged in, the in time is recorded.
+Once the user logs out, the out time is recorded.
+The in and out time should not overlop.
+Provide me the complete code with comments so that I can understand and explain to the interviewer.